-In New Relic APM, the Databases page shows an application's database and cache data.
-The page will show individual database transactions as a sortable table, and operations, throughput, and response time as charts.
+In APM, the Databases page shows an application's database and cache data.
+The page shows individual database transactions as a sortable table, and operations, throughput, and response time as charts.
 If slow queries have been reported, they are shown when you select a transaction.

 Additional features on the Databases page are available with following agent versions.
 For more information, see Update the New Relic agent.